← Part of Ignite AI Consulting

 AI generates plausible content, not necessarily true content.
 Its outputs sound like human writing because they are statistically shaped to do so — but a confident answer is not a true answer, and a coherent sentence is not a faithful one.

-The image-bearer carries the burden of verifying truth before publishing, sharing, or acting on AI output.
+We carry the burden of verifying truth before publishing, sharing, or acting on AI output.
 In ministry contexts this matters doubly: a single hallucinated fact or mistranslated verse can erode trust that took years to build.

 2 Kings 22:8 "Hilkiah the high priest said to Shaphan the secretary, 'I have found the Book of the Law in the temple of the Lord.'" — The word of God is sought, not received passively.
 Verification is itself a form of seeking.